 Top 10 Hotels On The Las Vegas Strip – Our List

 Our list is not simply a top 10.
 We have tried to include something for everyone.
-We have looked at budget, Midrange, and Highend options, considered value for money, room size, and views.
-When considering the price we never look at the bottom end rooms but what you need to spend to get a decent view, which is all part of the Vegas Experience.
+We have looked at budget, Midrange, and High-end options, and considered value for money, room size, and views.
+When considering the price we never look at the bottom-end rooms but what you need to spend to get a decent view, which is all part of the Vegas Experience.
 We have also considered Resort Facilities, and Fees, along with Location!
 This factor is so important as the strip appears very small on maps.
 This is not the case and it can take up to 10mins to walk a single Hotel block!
 In 100°F+ heat, being central is ESSENTIAL!

 So Take some time to peruse our list, It would be very easy to just put the “BEST” most expensive hotels in descending order but we wanted this list to be useful to everyone, no matter the budget and tastes.

 We have also ONLY included Resort Hotels.
 There are a number of ultra-budget options such as the Travelodge and Best Western.
 But for us, Vegas is all about the Glitz and Glamour you get from the Big Resorts.
-You can still have a great Vegas Experience staying outside a Big Casino Resort but you are just missing a bit from the experience.
+You can still have a great Vegas Experience staying outside a Big Casino Resort but you are just missing a bit of the experience.
 For only a few hundred $$ more you can be in a Tower Suite sipping pre-dinner drinks overlooking one of the most spectacular views in the world.

-We have Given Location rating for all the Hotels on our list out of 3*
+We have Given Location ratings for all the Hotels on our list out of 3*

 Las Vegas Hotel Prices